-Karen Armstrong in the introduction to her book “The History of God” writes:
+In the introduction to her book “The History of God”, Karen Armstrong writes:

 I wrestled with myself in prayer, trying to force my mind to encounter God, but he remained a stern taskmaster who observed my every infringement of the Rule, or tantalizingly absent.
 The more I read about the raptures of the saints, the more of a failure I felt.
 I was unhappily aware that what little religious experience I had, had somehow been manufactured by myself as I worked upon my own feelings and imagination.
 Sometimes a sense of devotion was an aesthetic response to the beauty of the Gregorian chant and the liturgy.
 But nothing had actually happened to me from a source beyond myself.